 Apply for a protected species licence

-You must apply for a licence if you’re doing any activity that affects a protected species.
+You must apply for a licence from Natural Resources Wales if you’re doing any work that affects a protected species in Wales.
 This includes:

 - disturbing, trapping or handling protected species